process-analytics/bpmn-visualization-js/README.md

 Planned features:
 - Library extension points

+## 🤩 Why using bpmn-visualization?

+in progress

+- battle tested: coverage, thousands of test, including tests on all supported browers --> not sure this is worth mentionning it

+- female icon

 ## 🌏 Browsers Support

 **We do our best to support recent versions of major browsers**